 How to Test Windows 10 Performance

-You can use a 3rd party software because the WEI feature is not available on the Windows 10 operating system.
-You can learn the system score of your computer using ExperienceIndexOK.
+You can use a 3rd party software because the WEI feature is unavailable on this OS.
+You can learn your computer’s system score using ExperienceIndexOK.

-Download ExperienceIndexOK 1.17 before you start the performance test.
+Download ExperienceIndexOK 1.17 before you start the hardware test.

 Step 1